Sanky18/Crack-Detection-Model/README.md

 ## Usage

-1. Run `python train.py` to train the crack detection model evaluate the model's performance on the test set.
+1. Run `problem-1(Surface-Crack).ipynb` to train the crack detection model evaluate the model's performance on the test set.
-2. Launch the web-based dashboard: `python dashboard.py`
+2. Launch the web-based dashboard: `problem-1 with dashboard(Surface-Crack).ipynb`

 ## Results